urmeo/CalmSense/README.md

 The four feature-based models land within noise of one another.
 The real contribution is that the number is honest: it was measured on people the model never trained on.
-These headline numbers use fixed, sensible hyperparameters (not per-fold tuned); `scripts/tuning.py` runs a separate leak-free nested-CV sweep (inner grouped search, outer LOSO) as a robustness check — its output regenerates on WESAD and is not committed.
+These headline numbers use fixed, sensible hyperparameters (not per-fold tuned); scripts/tuning.py runs a separate leak-free nested-CV sweep (inner grouped search, outer LOSO) as a robustness check, its output regenerates on WESAD and is not committed.

 ## Key findings